mwilliamson/mammoth.js/README.md

     });
 ```

+### Custom styles

 By default,
 Mammoth maps some common .docx styles to HTML elements.
 For instance,
 a paragraph with the style `Heading1` is converted to a `h1` element.
-You can pass in a custom map for styles by passing an options object as a second argument to `convertToHtml`:
+You can pass in a custom map for styles by passing an options object with a `styleMap` property as a second argument to `convertToHtml`.
+A description of the syntax for styles can be found in the section "Writing styles".
+For instance, if paragraphs with the style `SectionTitle` should be converted to `h1` elements,
+and paragraphs with the style `SubSectionTitle` should be converted to `h2` elements:

 ```javascript
 var mammoth = require("mammoth");